 Dental International Student Program

 The Dental International Student (DIS) Program at Tufts University School of Dental Medicine began in 1956 to provide foreign-trained dentists with the education and experience required to practice dentistry in America.
-The program comprises five semesters (two years and three months) of coursework and clinical experience, including innovative courses in implantology and geriatric dentistry.
+Beginning in January, the program consists of twenty-nine months of coursework and clinical experience, including innovative courses in implantology and geriatric dentistry.
 Upon completion of the program students receive a D.M.D. degree and are eligible for licensure to practice dentistry in the United States of America.

 The D.M.D. curriculum at Tufts is designed to educate dentists who are prepared to practice in a constantly evolving profession.
+Thirty applications are accepted to the program each year.
+Students in the International Program bring with them their prior experience working as dentists in other countries and after an eight-month intensive introduction to U.S. dentistry practice, join their third-year colleagues in the DMD program to work with patients in the school’s oral health clinics and numerous community service programs.
 Dental International students participate in nearly all phases of the third and fourth year dental curriculum, including geriatric dentistry, implantology, craniomandibular and TMD pain management, nutrition and preventative dentistry, and dentistry for the handicapped.
+The program focuses on collaborative care and inter-professional education to develop teamwork competencies that are effective in health care deliver and research settings.

 Exemptions: Students will be exempt from taking courses in the subjects covered by the National Dental Board Examination, Part I, which are: Gross Anatomy and Neuroanatomy; Embryology; Biochemistry; Physiology; Microbiology and Cariology; General Pathology and Systems Pathology; Immunology; Oral Histology; and Dental Anatomy.
 Exemptions may be granted for subjects tested on the National Board Dental Examination, Part II.

-Complete Dentures, Fixed Prosthodontics, Endodontics, Operative Dentistry, Orthodontics, Removable Partial Dentures, Intro to Clinical Experience
+Complete Dentures, Fixed Prosthodontics, Endodontics, Pediatric Dentistry, Operative Dentistry, Orthodontics, Removable Partial Dentures, Intro to Dental Clinic and Axium, Medicine III Seminar, Oral Pathology, Dental Pharmacology, Implant Dentistry, Oral & Maxillofacial Surgery, Radiology Workshop

 Graduation Dates and Requirements

 Students are expected to attend all lectures, perform all required clinical work, and pass all written, oral, and practical examinations.
 It is mandatory that students maintain high ethical standards and pay all bills by the due dates.
 Failure to do so constitutes grounds for dismissal from the program.
-Assuming satisfactory academic process, students who matriculate in January are scheduled to graduate in May.
 Before Tufts grants the D.M.D. degree, the Executive Faculty of the School of Dental Medicine recommends students for the degree to the Trustees of Tufts College, who have the sole right to award academic degrees.
+Graduation from TUSDM leads to a Doctor of Dental Medicine degree.
+Graduates are then are eligible to take the clinical board examinations given across the country required for licensure in any state in the U.S.

 Honors and Awards